Greetings curious cats! Skye Blake here with answers to the question… “Are carbohydrates bad for cats?

 There are four types of carbs…

-- Absorbable – (monosaccharides) are digested into glucose, galactose, and fructose and then absorbed through the intestinal walls.
+- Absorbable – (monosaccharides) a cat’s body digests these into glucose, galactose, and fructose and then absorbs them through the intestinal walls.

-- Digestible – carbohydrates that can be broken down in the digestive system into usable forms of energy.
+- Digestible – carbohydrates that breaks down in the digestive system into usable forms of energy.

 - Fermentable – the short chain sugars that easily break down in the digestive system (oligosaccharides, disaccharides, monosaccharides, polyols, etc.).